San Marcos Growers LogoSan Marcos Growers

 Selenicereus chrysocardium (Golden Heart Epiphyllum) - A large broad growing epiphytic spineless cactus to 6 feet or more wide with branching stems holding long arching flattened leaf-like pale green flattened stems, technically called cladodes, that have rounded lobes in a zig zag pattern - incredibly interesting looking!
 It can produce huge white flowers with long golden stamen filaments but it is pretty shy blooming, so don't expect to see these often (or at all) when grown outdoors in California.
 Plant in bright high shade or morning sun and irrigate occasionally - surprisingly little water required considering its tropical origins.
 Has proven hardy in our garden to below freezing temperatures for short durations.
 Under the protection of trees it was not damaged in the January 2007 freezes with 3 nights down to 25°F. An attractive and interesting tropical looking plant for a large raised planter or container, a large hanging basket, or planted in a tree crotch as an epiphyte.
 The type specimen was collected on February 9, 1951 in a tropical rainforest in the Selva Negra region of Chiapas by the Scottish botanist and explorer of southern Mexico, Thomas MacDougall.
 MacDougall got the plant to Edward Johnston Alexander, curator at the New York Botanic Garden and this plant first bloomed there on January 2, 1954.
 Alexander described the plant as a species of Epiphyllum with the specific epithet chrysocardium, meaning "gold heart" for the attractive golden stamen filaments set inside the middle of the white flower.
 He published this description in the January-February 1956 issue of Journal of the Cactus and Succulent Society of America , though the first actual mention of what was then tentatively called "Epiphyllum of Blanca Rosa" was in the November-December 1953 issue of this same journal in an article by Thomas MacDougall titled "In the Wetlands of Northern Chiapas".
 In 2003 Myron Kimnach, the Director of the Huntington Botanic Garden from 1962 until 1986, reassigned this plant to the genus Selenicereus.
 The name Chiapasophyllum chrysocardium has been proposed for this plant as well but some botanical name databases, such as Kew's Plants of the World Online, continue to list this plant under its original name Epiphyllum chrysocardium.
 Our original plant received from Takaya Nursery in Goleta, California in 1999.

-This information about Selenicereus chrysocardium displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Selenicereus chrysocardium displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]